abusque/pydebuginfo/README.md

     $ lttng add-context -u -t ip

-The trace binary also has to be compiled in debug mode if you want to have source file/function information, extracted from the DWARF info.
+The traced binary also has to be compiled in debug mode if you want to have source file/function information, extracted from the DWARF info.
+It is also necessary to LD_PRELOAD the dynamic linking tracing helper, `liblttng-ust-dl.so`, which you can easily do using the `env` command, as such:

+    $ env LD_PRELOAD="liblttng-ust-dl.so" /path/to/executable

 ## Usage
 Once your trace has been recorded, you can perform the analysis as follows: